jooaobrum/jooaobrum/README.md

 I am a telecomunnications engineering student (last year of bachelor) since 2016 and now I take some courses to become a data scientist.
 I have been programming since 2016, with some experience in embbeded systems, mathematical optimizations in signal processing and python adept.

 I started studying data science in the end of 2019 and since then I am into this field, developing solutions using artificial intelligence for the business field.
-Also, I have been improving my solutions and learning new things related to data science field, in order to achieve the best solution and help the companies to get more money.
+Also, I have been improving my knowledge and learning new things related to data science field, in order to achieve the best solution and help the companies to get more money.

-My solutions so far includes: Regression, Classifications, NLP and Computer Vision.
+My solutions so far include: Regression, Classifications, NLP and Computer Vision.

 The tools that I have experience are: Scikit-learn, Caret, Tensorflow, Spark, Tableau and AWS cloud.